MyNorthland

 Domestic Students

-Every year, file the FAFSA any time after October 1 using code 003875.
+Every year, file the Free Application for Federal Student Aid (FAFSA) any time after October 1 using code 003875.
 You will receive an email about your new package from the Office of Financial Aid.
 Next, you will need to review and accept your new aid.

 File Your FAFSA